vvgomes/blog/_posts/2016-11-28-we-dont-need-tech-leads.md

 - When there are architectural challenges, we need an experienced *architect*.
 - When there are internal conflicts, we need a *mediator*.
 - When there are external blockers or lack of resources, we need a *concierge*.
-- When we need to negotiate and integrate with other teams, we need a *ambassador*.
+- When we need to negotiate and integrate with other teams, we need an *ambassador*.

 And those are just a few examples.
 It's clearly not a good idea to setup expectations regarding all those capabilities on a single person (the tech lead).
 On the other hand, it seems more reasonable to build a team of people with complementary capabilities who can function effectively together.